This article may use affiliate links. Eluxe Magazine only links to products we trust.

 By Jody McCutcheon

 Sustainability has transformed many of our most important and ubiquitous design realms, from fashion to architecture to transportation.
 So it’s good to know that landscape design has entered the sustainability fray as well.
-According to the American Association of Landscape Architects, more than seventy percent of American homeowners wish to incorporate some measure of sustainability into their landscaping.
-Considering the vast number of homes worldwide, and the fact that most houses make one form of landscaping decision or another, this is excellent news for the planet.
+According to the American Association of Landscape Architects, more than seventy percent of American homeowners wish to incorporate some measure of sustainability into their landscaping, and considering the vast number of homes worldwide, plus the fact that most houses are surrounded by non-eco friendly grass, this is excellent news for the planet.

 The basic ideas behind sustainable landscaping are simple and likely quite familiar to Eluxe readers and other environmentally conscious people: preserve limited resources, reduce waste, practice chemical-free pest control and prevent pollutants from entering air, soil and water.
 In other words, we want our landscapes populated with healthy flora and fauna, with native species protected from invasive organisms, while maintaining robust, contaminant-free soil and water supplies and limiting our use of water and other resources.
 Ultimately, the goal is to achieve a well-balanced ecosystem, while emphasizing both aesthetic and environmental considerations.